-XNAT is an open source imaging informatics platform, developed by the Neuroinformatics Research Group at Washington University.
+XNAT is an open source imaging informatics platform developed by the Neuroinformatics Research Group at Washington University.
+XNAT was originally developed in the Buckner Lab at Washington University, now at Harvard University.
 It facilitates common management, productivity, and quality assurance tasks for imaging and associated data.
 Thanks to its extensibility, XNAT can be used to support a wide range of imaging-based projects.

 The "extensibility" of XNAT does more than give it its name, it is the application's reason for being.
 You can configure XNAT in any number of different ways to support your data management and project management needs.
 You can also access and control the application in any number of ways by using our REST API. [ Learn more about customizing XNAT. ]

 No matter how you customize it, the primary feature set of your XNAT will revolve around a core set of functional tasks: